leangjia/blender_docs/manual/modeling/meshes/properties/vertex_groups/introduction.rst

    The Vertex Groups panel.

-Vertex groups are mainly used to tag the vertices belonging to parts of a mesh object or :term:`lattice`.
+Vertex groups are mainly used to tag the vertices belonging to parts of a mesh object or :term:`Lattice`.
 Think of the legs of a chair or the hinges of a door, or hands, arms, limbs, head, feet, etc. of a character.
 In addition you can assign different weight values
 (in the range 0 to 1) to the vertices within a vertex group.